1jour1vin

 Wine rated (2023 guide) 92-94/100

-Chablis Les Preuses Grand Cru 2022 is reminiscent of Valmur on the nose: retro and a little sulfurous, with hints of shellfish.
-The palate is more generous, with orchard fruits, hints of apricot and wild peach, and lovely acidity.
-It's very harmonious, but doesn't have the same complexity as the Valmur on the finish.
+The Chablis Les Preuses Grand Cru 2022 is reminiscent of Valmur on the nose: retro and slightly sulfurous, with light hints of shellfish.
+The palate is more generous with orchard fruits, notes of apricot and wild peach, and lovely acidity.
+It is very harmonious but does not have the same complexity as Valmur on the finish.
 Nevertheless, it should give many years of drinking pleasure.

 James Suckling